DeepScan – GDPR

 Yes, the right tables and fields for this name attribute are stored in our GDPR metadata repository.

-- If there is Z_ solutions developed and there are Z_ data tables/fields created, will we know if they are related to “name”?
+- If there are Z_ solutions developed and there are Z_ data tables/fields created, will we know if they are related to “name”?
 What if the developer has given very strange names?

 - In some cases, the users can write a name or a social security number in a field that is not designed for that information.
 Like if you write the social security number in a fee-text field.
 Does our current search cover this?
 If we search for my number will it be discovered in fields not classified as SSN-fields?